-Swedish has already shown us pecularities of its nature and there are more on the way.
+Swedish (or Svenska, for the natives) has already shown us pecularities of its nature and there are more on the way.
 In this language you can say "Yes" without opening your mouth and actually saying a word, but by making a certain sound.
 This is not some kind of rarity, so be prepared to hear it and use it if you're dealing with a Swede (especially from the north of Sweden).

 The sound reminds me the one you make when trying to make a fast small sip of a very hot tea/coffee.
 But maybe it is better just to hear it once in this short (2 minutes) video instead of describing it?